 Even media and stories that I love and have always thought benign, I’ve realise are stuffed to the brim with violence and killing “for good reasons”.

 Violence and killing in entertainment.

-I mean, Star Wars literally has “War” in the name.
+I mean, I love Star Wars, but that literally has the word “War” in its name.

 Yet, Jesus came to put an end to war.